MirkMart/SIBE_summmerschool_2025/README.md

 # SIBE_summmerschool_2025

+**Welcome!**

-Hi everyone and welcome.
-This is the repository of the very first part of the SIBE Summer School 2025 held in Ferrara.
-Here, we collected information and support material to go through the introduction of the UNIX system and of GitHub.
+This repository contains all the materials for the first part of the SIBE Summer School 2025 held in Ferrara.
+Here, you will find information and resources to guide you thourgh an introduction of the UNIX system and GitHub.

-Before starting here are a couple of definition that should be clear:
+Before we start, here are a few key definitions to keep in mind:

-- A **terminal** is a program or interface you use to access the shell.
+- **Terminal**: a program or interface you use to access the shell.
-- A **shell** is a command-line interface (CLI), a program that interprets commands and sends them to the operating system.
+- **Shell**: a command-line interface (CLI) program that interprets commands and communicates them to the operating system.
-- **Bash** is a shell and scripting language used in Unix like environment.
+- **Bash**: a popular shell and scripting language used in Unix-like environments.
-- **Unix** is a family of operating systems (comprising Linux and Mac).
+- **Unix**: a family of operating systems, including Linux and macOS.

-A very interesting and complete book that we suggest you when approaching bioinformatic is [Bioinformatics Data Skills](https://womengovtcollegevisakha.ac.in/departments/Bioinformatics%20Data%20Skills%20Reproducible%20and%20Robust%20Research%20with%20Open%20Source%20Tools%20by%20Vince%20Buffalo.pdf) by Vince Buffalo.
-It is rich in suggestions, tips, and good practices to start and develop strong bioinfomatic skills.
-It is a resource where even people with experience can find something interesting and useful.
-We warmly suggest to read the first chapter of such book the first chapter and the first paragraph of the thid chapter.
+WE highly recommend the book [Bioinformatics Data Skills](https://womengovtcollegevisakha.ac.in/departments/Bioinformatics%20Data%20Skills%20Reproducible%20and%20Robust%20Research%20with%20Open%20Source%20Tools%20by%20Vince%20Buffalo.pdf) by Vince Buffalo for anyone starting or advancing in bioinformatics.
+It's packed with practical advice, tips, and best practices.
+The first chapter and the opening paragraph of the third chapter are especially usefult introductions (we **highly** recommend everyone to read them).

-As imaginable, being able "discuss" with you operating system is the only real requisite present here.
-To do so Linux and Mac users should not worry because their computers are already equipped with all it is necessary.
-Differently, windows users should download an emulator of a unix shell.
-Many exist on the internet, but we personally recommend [Git Bash](https://gitforwindows.org/).
-This can open a terminal everywhere in the system using simply "right click + open git bash here".
+As you might expect, the only real prerequisite here is being able to "communicate" with your operating system via the command line.
+Linux and macOS users don't need to worry—your computers already come equipped with everything necessary.
+Windows users, however, will need to install a Unix shell emulator.
+Many options are available, but we personally recommend [Git Bash](https://gitforwindows.org/), which lets you opne terminal anywhere by simpluy right-clicking and selecting "Open git bash here".